 Tetralogy of Fallot, Pediatric

 Tetralogy of Fallot is a combination of four heart defects that are present at birth (congenital).
-The condition develops between conception and the second month of pregnancy, while the heart is developing.
-Together, these defects cause problems in blood flow as well as low levels of oxygen in the blood.
+The condition develops in an unborn baby early in pregnancy, while the heart is developing.
+Together, these defects cause problems in blood flow, which makes it difficult for the body to get enough oxygen-rich blood.

 The four heart defects that make up tetralogy of Fallot are:

 Ventricular septal defect.
 This is a hole in the wall between the two lower chambers of the heart (ventricles).
-The hole allows blood with oxygen and blood without oxygen to mix.
+The hole allows blood with oxygen to mix with blood without oxygen.

 Overriding aorta.
-This means that the main artery that leads away from the heart (aorta) is located in the wrong place.
 Normally, the aorta is attached to the left ventricle.
 In an overriding aorta, it is located between the ventricles and over the ventricular septal defect.
-An overriding aorta allows the oxygen-poor blood of the right ventricle to travel to the rest of the body.
+An overriding aorta allows the oxygen-poor blood from the right ventricle to travel to the rest of the body.

 Pulmonary stenosis.
 This is a condition in which the valve between the right ventricle and the artery that leads to the lungs (pulmonary artery) is too narrow.
 Pulmonary stenosis results in less blood moving to the lungs than is normal.